teoaldridge/react-add-user-app/README.md

+An exercise, in which I practiced:
+- using React Components,
+- adding re-usable components,
+- managing the user input state,
+- adding a list component,
+- managing a list of users via 'state',
+- adding an error modal component.

 I did this exercise as part of my studies with React - The Complete Guide (incl Hooks, React Router, Redux) by Maximillian Schwarzmuller https://www.udemy.com/course/react-the-complete-guide-incl-redux/